BANGAUTOGLASS

 Filing a Claim and Getting Help

 If you haven't started a claim yet, Bang AutoGlass can assist you with the process — walking you through the steps and helping you understand what to gather for your insurer.
-We don't file the claim on your behalf, but we can make the process less confusing if you're dealing with it for the first time.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 It's worth contacting your insurance company early to confirm your specific coverage and deductible, especially since comprehensive deductibles can vary widely from policy to policy.

 What the Mobile Replacement Service Looks Like